 It's been five days since my last drug infusion and I am beginning to slowly come out of my chemo haze.
 After a lab test today, V and I went to a nearby library where I checked out two books.
-How's that for optimism for my attention and focus to return soon?
+How's that for optimism for my attention and focus to return soon?I have been reflecting on what is important to me at this point in my life.

 I want: chocolate to taste sweet again; sunshine on my body; to eat popcorn without worrying about mouth sores; a digestive tract that doesn't constantly remind me of its existence; great writers to inspire me, not tire me; to feel hunger for food; a week without lab tests; to raise my arm without fear of dislocating a catheter; to put my hands in the dirt of my garden; to play guitar without infecting my fingers; I want a kiss from my baby granddaughter; to enjoy being touched again; to hold my wife tightly; to walk, hike and cycle; to chop vegetables; to be in the company of friends...